Early Detection and Diagnosis Project Award

 How to apply to this scheme

-- Submit your application through our online grants management system (eGMS).
-Your final application must be approved online by your host institution.
+- Submit your application through our online grants management system (Flexi-Grant).
+Your final application must be approved online by your Host Institution.

-- Your application will be considered by the Early Detection and Diagnosis Committee.
+- Your application will be considered by the Early Detection and Diagnosis Research Committee.

-All applications must be made online through our online grant management system, eGMS, and your final application must be approved online by your host institution.
+All applications must be made online through our online grant management system, Flexi-Grant, and your final application must be approved online by your host institution.

 Before you begin your application